FAQ: live streaming and using Clevercast player

 Can viewers watch the live stream on other platforms?

-Some platforms allow a third-party player to be embedded (e.g. Swapcard, Docedo, Slido, Hubilo, Prezi …).
+A lot of platforms allow a third-party player to be embedded (e.g. Swapcard, Docedo, Slido, Hubilo, Prezi …).
 In that case, it suffices to copy the direct link or embed code to the platform for Clevercast player to appear.

 Single-language streams can be simulcasted via RTMP to other platforms.
 For multilingual live streams, Clevercast lets you simulcast a combination of the video stream and a selected translation to single-language platforms via RTMP (e.g. to YouTube, Facebook, Twitter).